-The Divisions of International Finance, Monetary Affairs, and Research and Statistics, offer paid internships for graduate students to conduct research at the Federal Reserve Board.
+The Divisions of International Finance, Monetary Affairs, Research and Statistics, and the Office of Financial Stability Policy and Research offer paid in-residence fellowships for graduate students to conduct research at the Federal Reserve Board.

-Interns work on a topic of their own choosing, usually furthering dissertation research begun before the internship.
+Dissertation fellows work on a topic of their own choosing, usually furthering dissertation research begun before the fellowship.
 Preference is given to Ph.D. candidates whose topics are in macroeconomics (broadly defined), international economics, finance, banking, and econometrics.
 Applications are also welcome from students working in other fields of economics.

 |Program||Application Deadline||Typical Tenure|